 October 8, 2012

-The second string of the Nord Stream gas pipeline is commissioned.
-It boosts the annual capacity of the gas pipeline to 55 billion cubic meters.
+The second string of the Nord Stream gas pipeline is brought into operation, boosting the gas pipeline’s annual capacity to 55 billion cubic meters of gas.
 The Nord Stream AG shareholders resolve that the construction of the third and the fourth strings is economically and technically feasible.

 Gazprom and Wintershall sign the legally binding Basic Agreement to swap assets from Blocks 4A and 5A in the Achimov deposits of the Urengoyskoye field for Gazprom’s participation in a number of upstream and downstream assets of the German partner.